CongyingXU/congyingxu.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 # Research Interests:
-interets
+interets:
   - Metamorphic Testing
   - AI Ethics
   - Software Security
   - Software Analytics

-news
+news:
-- 'Paper "MR-Scout: Automated Synthesis of Metamorphic Relations from Existing Test Cases" was accepted by TOSEM.🎈'
+  - 'Paper "MR-Scout: Automated Synthesis of Metamorphic Relations from Existing Test Cases" was accepted by TOSEM.'

 # Education to show in About widget
 # education: